Dunleavy picks Shaw to replace Birch in Alaska Senate

 The pick is subject to confirmation by Senate Republicans.
 Senate President Cathy Giessel says a vote is expected after Labor Day weekend.

-If confirmed, Shaw would hold the seat pending a November 2020 election, and Republicans in his district would vet candidates and forward finalists to Dunleavy for consideration.
+If confirmed, Shaw would hold the seat pending a November 2020 election.

 The other candidates local Republicans advanced for the Senate seat were Albert Fogle and Dave Donley, an ex-legislator who serves in Dunleavy’s administration.

-State law calls for a vacant seat to be filled by someone from the same party as the successor.
+State law calls for a vacant seat to be filled by someone from the same party as the person who vacated the seat.

 Birch’s family has said he died of a torn or ruptured aorta.